nicovanbentum/Raekor/README.md

 # Build

 ## Windows
-This project relies on [VCPKG](https://github.com/microsoft/vcpkg) to build the big binaries, make sure it is installed correctly and integrated globally.
+This project relies on [VCPKG](https://github.com/microsoft/vcpkg) to build and link the big binaries, make sure it is installed correctly and integrated user-wide.

 Next copy over the ```init.bat``` file in Raekor's main directory to VCPKG's directory and let it do its thing (can take a while to compile Assimp and Bullet3).
 Once that is done open up the supplied Visual Studio project (re-target to newest if necessary). ```CTRL+B``` to build, ```CTRL+F5``` to run.